yzong12138/yzong12138.github.io/_pages/about.md

   - /about.html
 ---

 I am Yuxuan Zong, a final-year Ph.D. candidate in the Institut des Systèmes Intelligents et de Robotique (ISIR) at Sorbonne University (SU), supervised under [Benjamin Piwowarski](https://www.piwowarski.fr/).
-Graduation expected in October 2025.
+Graduation expected in March 2026.

 I am interested in information retrieval (IR) and natural language processing (NLP) with the interaction of the Transformer-based models.